Breath analysis by ultra-sensitive broadband laser spectroscopy detects SARS-CoV-2 infection: Supplementary Information

-A summary of binary response classification results for a total of eleven response types is provided in Table~\ref{tab:Summary}.
-The obtained AUC shown for each response type are the mean and standard deviation calculated for the results obtained using 1,000 cross-validation runs based on stratified random sampling, evaluated at 3, 5, 7, ..., 15 PLS components, and at 10, 20, 30, ..., 60 test set size with training set size given by subtracting the complete data set size (N = 170) by the testing set size.
-We note that the true class labels for the research subjects are obtained from the self-identified information collected using the study questionnaire, with the only exception of COVID-19 which is checked by the RT-PCR test results.
-See Methods for more details.
+A summary of binary response classification results for various response types is provided in Table~\ref{tab:Summary}.
+The obtained AUC shown for each response type were the mean and standard deviation calculated for the results obtained using 1,000 cross-validation runs based on stratified random sampling, evaluated at 3, 5, 7, ..., 15 PLS components, and at 10, 20, 30, ..., 60 test set size with training set size given by subtracting the testing set size from the complete data set.

-In Figure~\ref{fig:ALLROC}, we show the ROC curves for the eleven response types calculated using 10,000 cross-validation runs based on stratified random sampling, evaluated at 15 PLS components, and at 140:30 training and test set partition ratio.
-Reported on the curves are the AUC calculated for this particular cross-validation setting and the uncertainties are obtained from Table~\ref{tab:Summary}.
-All results shown in Table~\ref{tab:Summary} and Figure~\ref{fig:ALLROC} are analyzed by the DS approach.

-We identify five response types to be random guessing, four with fair discrimination capability, and two with excellent or perfect discrimination capability.
-The classification results reveals the discrimination capability for the detectable biomarkers present in the spectral range of \SI{2810}{cm^{-1}} to \SI{2945}{cm^{-1}} and show how the biomarkers can be used for predictions of multiple response types in a simultaneous manner.
-The air samples used for the human vs. air classification are collected on separate days at the assigned meeting location where the research subjects have their breath sample provided.
-An AUC of unity with zero uncertainty is obtained.
-VIP score analysis via the MS approach using a saturated total of 15 PLS components shows only two molecules, H$_2$O and HDO, are identified as the important predictor variables, which have their VIP scores above unity.